TamNguyen-Albert/OB-Airways-Fuel-Optimization/OB_Airways_Fuel_Optimization_Report.md

 One particularly interesting insight was how the ensemble stacking approach, even with only two base models, significantly outperformed strong individual models.
 This shows the potential of stacking even in medium-sized datasets (~10,000 rows), especially when models are sufficiently diverse in learning mechanisms.

 ### Improvement Suggestions
-To further enhance the solution, we recommend the following:
+To further enhance the solution, I recommend the following:

 Feature Engineering: Incorporating additional variables such as weather conditions, aircraft type categories, and airport elevation may improve model accuracy further.